 Disease and insect infestations can be fatal to shrubs if they are not treated quickly.
 The right treatment varies, however, depending on the source of the problem.
-Determine what is causing the shrub's symptoms before attempting to cure it.
+Determine what is causing the plant's symptoms before attempting to cure the dying shrub.

 Video of the Day